mv2731/mv2731.github.io/index.md

 # Interests

-Sex-mediated differences in disease pathogenesis -- can expression of genes on Xi and Y explain some of the varying disease burden observed across different chronic conditions?
+Sex-mediated differences in disease pathogenesis -- how do Xi and Y differentially affect genomic regulation on autosomal chromosomes?
+How does this explain some of the sex-biases we observe in disease?

-Representation in genomic datasets.
+Diverse representation in genomic datasets.
+We can increase the power of statistical tests of association by increasing sample size, and we open up many opportunities for discovery by ensuring genetic diversity within and across populations.
+Expanding diversity in genomic datasets not only enhances generalizability of findings but also enables the identification of population-specific variants, improving our ability to understand disease mechanisms and develop equitable precision medicine approaches.

-Selective learning to improve efficiency and accuracy across genome-related tasks.
+Developing selective learning methods to enhance the efficiency and accuracy of training models for genome-related prediction tasks.

 # News & Media